AlexArellanoATX/School_District_Analysis/README.md

 * How is the school summary affected?

-The School Summary table shows a muc larger effect from having removed the Thomas High School 9th graders.
+The School Summary table shows some much larger effect from having removed the Thomas High School 9th graders.
+Average math and reading scores at Thomas High School dropped a few basis points, while the percentage of students passing math and reading dropped by around 25 percentage points.

 * Average Math Scores: Decrease from 83.41 to 83.35
 * Average Reading Scores: Increase from 83.83 to 83.89
-* % Passing Math:
+* % Passing Math: Large decrease from 93.27 to 66.91
-* % Passing Reading:
+* % Passing Reading: Large decrease from 97.30 to 69.66
-* %Overall Passing:
+* %Overall Passing: Large decrease from 90.94 to 65.07

 **Original School Summary**
 ![Original_School_Summary](./Additional_resources/Original_per_School_Summary.png)